mayouni/stzlib/libraries/stzlib/doc/narrations/stz-bridging-minds-and-code.md

 To achieve this, Softanza applies findings from the Computational Linguistics R&D effort conducted by its author to address three key pillars of any thinking process: the **Semantic** Model, the **Mental** Model, and the **Expressio**n** Model, all built on top of its Ring Foundation library, as illustrated in the following diagram.

+>NOTE:*The diagram also show all the other layers of the Softanza Project.*
 ![Softanza Project Layers](../images/stz-project-layers.png)
-*The diagram also show all the other layers of the Softanza Project.*

 Let's describe briefly each model apart.